jameshughes89/cs102/src/site/asn2.rst

 You may have already verified the correctness of your ``DfsMazeSolver`` with the ``DfsMazeSolverTest`` class, but if not, you really should.
 For good measure, re-run all the tests provided to you.
 If they all pass, you should be pretty confident that you have everything working correctly.

+There is no test provided for the ``Asn2`` class, but that's nothing to worry about.
+You can get a sense that it is working correctly by:
+* Running your program on the maze files provided
+* Create your own maze programs and try running on them too

 Code Peculiarities of Note